Think Tank

 EMPOWERING CHANGE THROUGH KNOWLEDGE

-WomenAndOceans is a Think Tank funded by the European Commission and dedicated to producing research with direct relevance for policy and public debate.
+WomenAndOceans is a Think Tank funded by the European Commission (Horizon Europe Marie Skłodowska-Curie Actions WomenAndOceans – 101105000) and dedicated to producing research with direct relevance for policy and public debate.
 Its work focuses on strengthening the legitimacy of ocean-based communities and practices and on supporting stakeholders who operate within complex maritime environments.
+The Think Tank is led by women researchers working in maritime and ocean-related fields.
+Its name reflects both the leadership of women scholars in shaping the initiative and a broader commitment to recognising the importance of gender perspectives in ocean governance.
+Across many maritime regions, women play crucial but often under-recognised roles in coastal economies, knowledge systems, heritage practices, and environmental stewardship.
+The Think Tank aligns with ongoing international efforts to strengthen gender equity in ocean research, policy, and diplomacy.

 A central concern of the Think Tank is the way the ocean is framed in public discourse.
 It examines how media language shapes perceptions of maritime space, security, and risk, and how these narratives influence political priorities.
 At the same time, it challenges terracentrism, understood as the tendency to think about the ocean from a land-based perspective and to subordinate maritime realities to terrestrial logic of control, ownership, and governance.

-Through research, policy dialogue, and public communication, WomenAndOceans seeks to reshape how the ocean is understood and represented.
+Through research, policy dialogue, and public communication, WomenAndOceans seeks to reshape how the ocean is understood and represented, while promoting more inclusive perspectives within debates on ocean governance and maritime futures.
 It aims to influence agendas, provide strategic arguments for stakeholders, and contribute to long-term transformations in ocean governance and environmental diplomacy.

 Legitimising Ocean Voices

 This Think Tank is committed to strengthening the link between policymakers and those whose lives and livelihoods depend on the sea.
-It actively challenges policies that overlook maritime realities and promotes approaches that recognise the knowledge, practices, and traditions shaped through long-term engagement with ocean environments.
+It actively challenges policies that overlook maritime realities and the diverse knowledge systems—including those shaped by gendered roles in coastal societies—that sustain ocean-dependent communities.
+It promotes approaches that recognise the knowledge, practices, and traditions shaped through long-term engagement with ocean environments.
 Its work seeks to ensure that these voices are not marginalised in decision-making processes that govern marine and coastal spaces, and that ocean-dependent communities are treated as legitimate actors in debates about sustainability, security, and governance.

 Ocean Voices in Public Discourse